Matthew1819Lau/Crime-Data-Analysis-Transportation/README.md

 ## Limitations :warning:
 - Passenger journey estimates were derived indirectly and may introduce measurement error
 - The post-COVID period contains relatively few observations, limiting the statistical power of the analysis
-- Spatial variation within transport modes was not explored in detail
+- Spatial variation within transport modes was not explored in details

-## What I learned :heavy_exclamation_mark:
+## What I have learnt :heavy_exclamation_mark:
 - Identified that transport-related crime is not fully explained by overall borough crime trends
 - The post-COVID period contains relatively few observations, limiting the statistical power of the analysis
-- Spatial variation within transport modes was not explored in detail
+- Spatial variation within transport modes was not explored in details

 ## Future Improvements :chart_with_upwards_trend:
 - To have more precise and deeper crime analysis, I will obtain more granular crime data at the individual TfL station level and apply more advanced time series modelling techiques to visualise the data.